 Make sure to include the other documentation you will need.

-- Documentation you will need: You will still need to send them the existing title and a bill of sale.
+- The documentation you will need: You will still need to send them the existing title and a bill of sale.
 We recommend you check the State of Vermont website to confirm this to make sure their application requirements have not changed.
 Once you send everything in, allows 4-8 weeks to receive your title/transferable registration and license plate.

 Convert a Bus to an RV: Is It Worth It?